TatuArvela/Freenote/README.md

 ### Upcoming features
 #### Development
-* Login / Logout mockup
+* Login / Logout mockup actions
-* Login / Logout implementation on server
+* Login / Logout implementation with server
-* Synchronization with server

 #### To-do
+* Toolbar mockups
+* Note synchronization with server

+#### Backlog
-* Toolbars
+* User details
-* Sidebar
+* Multiple boards
 * File menu

-#### Backlog
-* Search
 * Drag to reorder
 * Tags
+* Search
+* Sidebar (tags, search)
 * Pinning
-* Checkboxes
+* Checklists
-* Animations
+* Adding pictures

 ## Server
 The server provides a REST API for authentication using OAuth 2 and JSON Web Tokens, and a WebSocket service for interacting with the MongoDB database.